 What determines a reasonable number of repair attempts?
 It depends on your state's statute.
 In Pennsylvania and New Jersey, two states we handle, we use three warranty attempts as a guideline.
 In PA, the first repair must be made in the first 12 months or 12,000 miles.
 In NJ, the first repair must be made in the first 24,000 miles or 24 months.
 In Delaware, the first repair must be made in the first year, regardless of mileage.

 As you can see, each law is different.
 It is important that you review your state laws carefully or contact a local Lemon Law lawyer to find out if your vehicle qualifies.

 The Lemon Law also sometimes applies to vehicles which are in the shop for extended periods of time within the first year, regardless of whether it's one constant problem or a series of problems.
 The Pennsylvania Lemon Law for example, covers cars in the shop 30 days in the first year.
 The New Jersey Lemon Law applies to cars in the shop 20 days in the first year.

 The Lemon Law can be confusing and is open to numerous interpretations.
-If you live in Pennsylvania, New Jersey, Delaware, Massachusetts, Ohio, Connecticut or New Hampshire and you have questions about your lemon law or consumer rights, you can also call us at 1-800 LEMON LAW (1-800-536-6652).
+If you have questions about the Lemon Law or your consumer rights, don't hesitate to reach out to our legal team.